Dr. Wayne Dorband| Founder of The Center for Ecolonomic Excellence and Development (CEED)

 Q: What is The Center for Ecolonomic Excellence and Development (CEED)?

 CEED is an incubator and accelerator for businesses that have goals to make some money making the planet better – ecolonomics.
 We operate as both physical locations for this incubation and acceleration to occur, and as an online facilitator of incubation and acceleration.
 We operate with a sharing economy mentality.
 CEED typically provides the space (location), equipment, and supplies for a new business to utilize.
 Sometimes we also provide financial support.
 The business founders provide their technical expertise and their passion for the business they are developing.
 We then both share in the profits and benefits of the business we are jointly developing.

 Q: What makes your company different from its competitors?

 We really do not have any specific competitors.
 Our concept of business acceleration and incubation for ecological and environmental companies is rather unique.
 We have land and facilities on which to operate businesses that few other companies have.
-Our online education is different from competition because we have both free and paid options and we use topic specific experts to teach and educate.
+Our online education is different from the competition because we have both free and paid options and we use topic-specific experts to teach and educate.